ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

     $ ros2 bag info <bag_name>

-Running this command on the ``subset`` bag recording will return a list of information on the file:
+Running this command on the ``subset`` bag recording will return a list of information:

 .. code-block:: console